mylinhthibodeau/mylinhthibodeau.github.io/_posts/ClinicalBioinformatics/2018-04-14-Introduction.md

 #### What will this post cover?

 This blog post is a work in progress.
-I will be providing an overview of some bioinformatics genomics skills and resoures based on my personal training experience.
+I will be providing an overview of some bioinformatics genomics skills and resources based on my personal training experience.

-This post will also be followed by "workshop posts" containing some applied/hands-on simple exercises/examples, which will also be made available on my [personal github](https://github.com/mylinhthibodeau/Genomics101-Workshop).
+This post will also be followed by "workshop posts" containing some applied/hands-on simple exercises/examples, which will also be made available on [my personal github](https://github.com/mylinhthibodeau/Genomics101-Workshop).

 ### First of all, register your accounts

 The very first step on your journey is to be able to retrieve genomic data from the Web.
 My personal advice would be to register accounts for these resources:

 * [UCSC](https://genome.ucsc.edu/cgi-bin/hgSession?hgS_doMainPage=1)
 * [Ensembl](http://uswest.ensembl.org/index.html)
 * Genomic Oligoarray and SNP array evaluation tool v3.0 - [University of Miami CMA tool](http://firefly.ccs.miami.edu/cgi-bin/ROH/ROH_analysis_tool.cgi).
 This has been a popular tool in clinical practice, but there are other useful tools that perform similar tasks in my opinion (e.g. [NCBI Bulk Conversion](Databases and Web Tools for Cancer Genomics Study) or [Ensembl BioMart](ensembl.org/biomart/martview))